TaliskerPlatform/Fonts/README.md

     Family [Variant] WeightValue [Style].EXT

+Uninstalled fonts use a file naming scheme of:

+    Family[Variant]-WeightValue[-Style].EXT

 Variant, if present, will be along the lines of “Rounded” or “Sketch”.

 Style, if present, will typically be “Italic”, although others are possible.